Upcoming Talks, Publications, and Other Events on the 1913 Flood

-Below are my writings so far on the Great Easter 1913 tornados and floods, including for the first time access to the text and slides of unpublished drafts of presentations at historical conferences.
+Below are my writings so far on the Great Easter 1913 tornados and floods, including access to the text and slides of unpublished drafts of presentations at historical conferences.
 If a print magazine or newspaper has also published an article online, I have included a link directly to the PDF or HTML (about two-thirds of the articles).
 To editors: If you wish to read an article not available online, please contact me directly to request a copy.
 Much of my analytical research is also published online through my research blog "'Our National Calamity;' The Great Easter 1913 Flood," whose two dozen installments total text now approaching the length of a book, complete with extensive documentation.
 See the top of the far left column on this page to download a complete table of contents.

 Roll your mouse over the thumbnails of the print magazine or newspaper pages; those with links should turn your cursor into a hand.
 Depending on your browser, the article pages with links may also appear outlined in color.
 Note: In Microsoft Internet Explorer, you will also see a few details about each article - such as magazine and publication date - if you run your mouse over the page; other browsers, such as Safari and Firefox, may not reveal the hidden text or color outlines, but should still change your cursor to a hand on any page with a link so you can click through to the article online.